-On April 1, 1994, a new era for the Texas Rangers began with the opening of Rangers Ballpark in Arlington.
+On April 1, 1994, a new era for the Texas Rangers began with the opening of Globe Life Park in Arlington.
 The beautiful baseball-only facility serves as the centerpiece of a 270-acre complex which solidifies Arlington, Texas as an entertainment giant in the Southwest.

 This unique complex also includes a four-story office building within the ballpark, a 12-acre lake, and parks and recreation space on the perimeter.
 Total cost of the project was approximately $191 million.

-Rangers Ballpark in Arlington is located a quarter mile southeast of the old Arlington Stadium site at the corner of Randol Mill Road and Ballpark Way (formerly Stadium Drive).
+Globe Life Park in Arlington is located a quarter mile southeast of the old Arlington Stadium site at the corner of Randol Mill Road and Ballpark Way (formerly Stadium Drive).
 Parking lots and the other complex features surround the park.
-Rangers Ballpark in Arlington and the entire complex is easily accessible from Interstate 30, which is adjacent to the north side of the site.
+Globe Life Park in Arlington and the entire complex is easily accessible from Interstate 30, which is adjacent to the north side of the site.

 The agreement between the Rangers and the City of Arlington, Texas to build a new ballpark was announced on October 24, 1990.
 Actual construction began on April 24, 1992.
 The ballpark was named on September 28, 1993.
 The first game was an exhibition contest between the Rangers and New York Mets on April 1, 1994 with the first regular season game played on April 11, 1994 between the Rangers and Milwaukee Brewers.